hyperledger/besu-docs/docs/Tutorials/Kubernetes/Deploy-Charts.md

 ![k8s-validator-logs](../../images/kubernetes-validator-logs.png)

-To add a validator in, deploy a normal RPC node (step 7) and then [vote](../../HowTo/Configure/Consensus-Protocols/IBFT/#adding-and-removing-validators) into the validator pool
+To add a validator into the network, deploy a normal RPC node (step 7) and then [vote](../../HowTo/Configure/Consensus-Protocols/IBFT/#adding-and-removing-validators) into the validator pool.

 ### 7. Deploy RPC or Transaction nodes

-This is the next set of nodes that we will deploy and we need these to create their own nodekeys so we set the `generateKeys: true` for a standard RPC node.
-For a Transaction node (Besu paired with Tessera for private transactions) we also set the `privacy: true` flag and deploy in the same manner as before
+These nodes need their own nodekeys so we set the `generateKeys: true` for a standard RPC node.
+For a Transaction node (Besu paired with Tessera for private transactions) we also set the `privacy: true` flag and deploy in the same manner as before.

 For an RPC node with the release name `rpc-1`:
 ```bash